aronson/discord-irc/README.md

     // {$ircChannel} (e.g. #irc)
     "webhookAvatarURL": "https://robohash.org/{$nickname}" // Default avatar to use for webhook messages },
-  "ircNickColor": true, // Gives usernames a color in IRC for better readability (on by default)
+  "sendMessageUpdates": true, // Send edits to messages as follow up messages in IRC (off by default) "ircNickColor": true, // Gives usernames a color in IRC for better readability (on by default)
   // Not including this property will use all the default colors "ircNickColors": [